South Street Seaport Museum

 Backstory and Context

-The Museum preserves and interprets the history of New York City as a world port-a place where goods, labor and cultures are exchanged through work, commerce and the interaction of diverse communities.
+Founded in 1967, the South Street Seaport Museum celebrates the rich maritime history of NYC’s 19th Century waterfront.
+The Museum’s building is a part of the Schermerhorn Row complex, a series of warehouses built in the early 19th century.
+Within the buildings there are remains of two mid-19th century hotels.
+The museum preserves and interprets the history of New York City as a world port place where goods, labor, and cultures are exchanged through work, commerce, and the interaction of diverse communities.
 From transatlantic shipping and immigration to New York’s rise to economic pre-eminence, New York City’s waterfront has played a critical role in developments that have transformed the entire city, state, and nation.